wisdom-framework/wisdom-jcr/README.md

 ## Configuration

-To use wisdom-jcr, you need to configure JCROM and the JCR repository used.
+wisdom-jcr reads its configuration from the wisdom application configuration file.

+Two sections are used in the configuration file

+  - the **jcrom** section configures the object mapping layer
+  - the **jcr** section configures which JCR repositories should be loaded

 ### JCROM configuration

+JCROM configuration keys starts with **jcrom**.
+This part allow to configure the mapping between the JCR repository and the Java entities.

+Basic JCROM options :

-  - ```packages``` Configure packages that need to be mapped by JCROM in application.conf in the jcrom entry.
+  - ```packages``` Configure packages that need to be mapped by JCROM.
 Several packages can be listed comma-separated there.
   - ```dynamic.instantiation``` flag to enable [dynamic instantiation](https://code.google.com/p/jcrom/wiki/DynamicInstantiation) for JCROM
   - ```clean.names``` flag to enable [automatic name cleaning](http://jcrom.googlecode.com/svn/branches/2.0.0/jcrom/apidocs/org/jcrom/Jcrom.html#Jcrom(boolean)) for JCROM

+Additionnal options :

   - ```create.path``` if true, automatically create missing parent nodes when saving an entity

+This is also the place where the link with the JCR repository used is configured :

-  - ```env.repository``` the name of the repository to use with JCROM for the given environment
+  - ```"env".repository``` the name of the repository to use with JCROM for the given environment "env"

+Full example :

 ```
 jcrom {